 Master clinicians at Rehab Specialists have more than 60 years of combined geriatric rehab experience.
-We believe that the clinical presentation and management of geriatric related musculoskeletal issues should be addressed by therapist who has experience and training in the field.
-Our therapists hold both in home, in patient as well as outpatient experience in treating seniors.
+We believe that the clinical presentation and management of geriatric related musculoskeletal issues should be addressed by therapists who have experience and training in the field.
+Our therapists hold both in home, in-patient as well as outpatient experience in treating seniors.

 - Lymphedema therapy